 His current research includes studying the role of the Chilean full-day schooling reform on maternal job quality and labor force participation.
 In addition, how the policy affected school competition in local markets, as well as its effects on consumption of alcohol, tobacco and illegal drugs on school age children and adolescents.
 He is also researching on the effect of parental mental health on child development, and on the effect of parental violence on child development, as well as on the causes of harsh parenting styles and its regional variation in Chile.

-Matias has been actively involved in the advancement of Economics in Chile, through his participation in the Chilean Economic Association (SECHI), were he has been in charge of the Organizing Committee of the Annual Meetings several times, and were he has served in the Board of Directors of the association (2016-2017).
-Recently was elected to serve as Vice-President (2018-2019) and as President in the 2020-2021 period.
+Matias has been actively involved in the advancement of Economics in Chile, through his participation in the Chilean Economic Association (SECHI), were he has been in charge of the Organizing Committee of the Annual Meetings several times, and were he has served in the Board of Directors of the association (2016-2017), as Vice-President (2018-2019), as President (2020-2021) and as Pas-President (2022-2023).

 Matias Berthelon joined IZA as a Research Fellow in May 2020.